serafinmaciej/ScalaConsultants.github.io/_posts/2014-07-21-developing-your-first-galaxy-gear-app.markdown

 Our WearLabs team recently managed to develop an [Android application, which successfully takes advantage of Galaxy Gear2 functionalities](http://fieldsofwar.co/).
 I was the one to focus on the smartwatch side of the game and actually really enjoyed it.
 That's why I came up with an idea to share, what I've learnt and maybe encourage a few of you to develop some new fancy Gear2 apps.

 ##Setting up the environment
-The purpose of this post is not to guide you along the install process, but to give you some useful tips and knowlegde on basic functionalities.

 Follow the [official install guide](http://developer.samsung.com/samsung-gear#) carefully and you're all OK.
-Remember about dealing with a certification matters, because you will NOT be able to run your own applications, neither even build and launch existing tutorial ones.
+Remember about dealing with certification matters, because you will NOT be able to run your own applications, neither even build and launch existing tutorial ones.
+Don't forget to push the certificate into Galaxy Gear device.
+Also be sure to enable USB debugging on smartwatch and check 'Unknown sources' option in the Gear Manager app.

 ##Understanding the application
 Now, when your IDE is ready, it's time to install and import [official HelloAccessory tutorial project](http://img-developer.samsung.com/contents/cmm/HelloAccessory.zip).
 As you can see the app is divided in 2 separate pieces, the Android host-side, and the wearable/ gear-side.
 This is the most common scenario called integrated app type.
 Android-side service-based class runs the logic, which controls the Gear widget.